John D Lee is a chef and restauranteur living and working in Chiang Mai, Thailand. He's always loved to cook.

-If, for whatever reason, you can't grill your steaks, you can get a very, very acceptable steak with your trusty old cast-iron skillet.
+If you can't grill your steaks for whatever reason, you can get a very, very acceptable steak with your trusty old cast-iron skillet.

 - Lightly rub a bit of peanut or grape seed oil (or vegetable oil if needed, you want something with a high smoke point, so butter or olive oil are definite no-nos) over the steak, and when you really don't think your pan could get any hotter, carefully place your steak in the pan.
 Let it cook for about a minute, and check it.
 You want it to get really crusted and brown.
 When it is browned to your satisfaction, flip it over, and immediately whack it into the oven to finish cooking.